Nawaf-Code/Explore-Data-Related-to-Bike-Share-Systems/README.md

 ### Description
 Use Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

+Main function of project:
+	- Popular times of travel
+	- Popular stations and trip
+	- Trip duration

 ### Files used
 bikeshare.py
 chicago.csv